Best outdoor cat houses 2024 to shelter your furry friend

 Just keep it sheltered away from high winds as the cat house may need a spot of extra weight to keep it locked to the ground.

-All in all, it's a good choice for your own pets to retreat to in the event of light rain, but if you're looking to buy for feral cats, that lack of escape door could be the deal breaker.
+All in all, it's a good choice for your own pets to retreat to in the event of light rain, but if you're looking to buy for feral cats, that lack of an escape door could be the deal breaker.

 Best waterproof outdoor cat house